 Premenstrual syndrome is a combination of physical and emotional symptoms that can significantly affect a woman in the days or weeks leading up to her period.
-Cramping, bloating, irritability, and food cravings are some of the more common symptoms.
+Cramping, bloating, irritability, and food cravings are some more common symptoms.
 In some women, PMS is so severe that it has its own psychiatric diagnosis; it’s called Premenstrual Dysphoric Disorder (PMDD) and is used to describe PMS with extreme anger or sadness each month.

-Conventional medicine isn’t able to offer much in the way of support: ibuprofen for cramps, and prescription medications for other symptoms.
+Conventional medicine isn’t able to offer much in the way of support: ibuprofen for cramps and prescription medications for other symptoms.
 Antidepressants like SSRIs are first-line therapy for PMS when the symptoms affect your ability to go to work.
 For women who can’t tolerate SSRIs, oral contraceptives (the birth control pill) is the next choice.

 Naturopathic medicine recognizes five subtypes of PMS that help guide natural treatment choices.
 Some women fall neatly into one category, and others may not.
-Either way, identifying the type and treating appropriately can make a big difference for women.
+Either way, identifying the type and treating it appropriately can make a big difference for women.

 Women who show symptoms of depression, including sadness, easy crying, apathy, and in extreme cases, suicidal thoughts, have Type D PMS.
-These symptoms are often the result of a relatively low estrogen and serotonin, and herbs like chaste tree and red clover can help, in addition to proper exercise.
+These symptoms are often the result of relatively low estrogen and serotonin, and herbs like a chaste tree and red clover can help, in addition to proper exercise.

 Hyperhydration means excess water, and women with Type H PMS tend to have bloating, swelling, water retention, and weight gain before their period.
-The exact imbalances are unclear, and diuretic herbs like dandelion or nettle, and potassium-rich foods like bananas can help ease your symptoms.
+The exact imbalances are unclear, and diuretic herbs like dandelion or nettle and potassium-rich foods like bananas can help ease your symptoms.

 This shows up in the form of cramping, low back pain, and other aches throughout the body.
-For P-Type PMS, removing foods you are sensitive to, and adding pain relieving herbs, like turmeric and willow, can produce great results.
+For P-Type PMS, removing foods you are sensitive to, and adding pain-relieving herbs, like turmeric and willow, can produce great results.

 Treat your monthly visit from mother nature naturally and book an appointment today!